Person mit Noise-Cancelling-Kopfhörern

 Pause-on-take-off Yes, IMU sensor reliable Yes, capacitive less reliable

-First, the Bose blocks persistent noise better.
-When I’m working in a bullpen on a spec and need to filter out the constant hum of the HVAC plus the clatter of keyboards, the Bose is the quieter headphone.
-The Sony switches to an adaptive mode faster when sudden noises occur—ideal in a café or on the train, but not the primary advantage in a steady office environment.
+Firstly: Bose blocks constant noise better.
+When I’m working on a spec in an open-plan office and want to filter out the climate humming and keyboard noises, the Bose is the quieter headphone.
+The Sony switches to an adaptive mode faster when there are sudden noises, which works better in a café or on a train, but isn’t the primary advantage in a constant office environment.

-Third, the sound signature.
-Bose delivers a bass-forward tuning that shines with pop, hip-hop, and electronic music.
-Sony is more neutral, with superior midrange and treble resolution that becomes apparent with acoustic, classical, and jazz.
-If 80 percent of your listening is Spotify’s Top 50, you’ll relax with Bose.
-If you stream Apple Music Lossless or LDAC and care about detail, Sony wins.
+Thirdly: The sound signature.
+Bose has a bass-oriented tuning that works well with pop, hip-hop, and electronic music.
+Sony is more neutral, with better resolution in the mids and highs, which is noticeable with acoustic, classical, and jazz music.
+Those who spend 80 percent of their listening time on Spotify’s top 50 are fine with Bose.
+Those who use Apple Music Lossless or LDAC streaming and pay attention to detail gain with Sony.

 Pro Bose QC Ultra 2